 - Represents a large regional bank in connection with multiple real estate bankruptcies and workouts across the U.S.

 - Represented the special servicer of a CMBS loan in Delaware with claims in excess of $160 million.

 - Represents the trustees of a bank holding company in connection with tax refund litigation.

 - Represented a secured lender in proposing and confirming two Chapter 11 creditor plans for a three-course, championship 54 hole golf complex and country club.

 - Represented a German purchaser in connection with a Section 363 patent sale in the Moll Industries bankruptcy.

 - Represented a publicly traded pharmaceutical company in its Chapter 11 case in the District of Delaware.

 - Represents multiple financial institutions in connection with secured real estate transactions.

-- Counsel to officers and directors in pending litigation concerning director and officer and avoidance claims.
+- Counsel to directors and officers in pending litigation concerning director and officer and avoidance claims.

 April 19, 2013

-“Recent Developments in Chapter 11,” Norton's Annual Survey of Bankruptcy Law, September 2012.
+“Recent Developments in Chapter 11,” Norton Annual Survey of Bankruptcy Law, Thomson Reuters, 2012.